 For more tech-savvy businesses, PhotoRoom offers an API.
 This lets developers build its background removal and AI editing tools directly into their own websites or apps.
 For example, a marketplace could use the API to automatically clean up every photo a seller uploads before it goes live.

-But, and this is a big one, API usage is billed completely separately from the Pro and Max subscriptions.
-It’s a pay-as-you-go cost, which brings us to some of the tricky parts of the pricing model.
+But, and this is a big one, API usage is billed completely separately from the Pro, Max, and Ultra subscriptions.
+It's a pay-as-you-go cost, which brings us to some of the trickier parts of the pricing model.
+Plenty of newer image models, like GPT Image 1 Mini, expose a similar pay-per-image API.

 The limitations and hidden costs of the PhotoRoom pricing model